Chart Color Schemes

 Williamtown - Medowie - Karuah features high concentrations of family households, with a higher-than-average median household size

-Family households comprise 79.4% of all households, including 36.1% couples with children, 30.8% couples without children, and 11.8% single parent families.
-Non-family households account for the remaining 20.6%, with lone person households at 18.9% and group households comprising 1.7%.
-The median household size is 2.8 people, larger than the Rest of NSW average of 2.4.
+Family households account for 79.4% of all households, consisting of 36.1% couples with children, 30.8% couples without children, and 11.8% single parent families.
+Non-family households make up the remaining 20.6%, with lone person households at 18.9% and group households comprising 1.7% of the total.
+The median household size is 2.8 people, which is larger than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households